DACA protections can continue in 2019 after Supreme Court doesn't act

 The Trump administration urged the justices to hear appeals of lower court rulings that prevent the government from shutting DACA down.
 Now, any cases accepted in subsequent weeks won't be heard until the next term, which begins Oct.
 1, and it would take a few months more for the court to issue a decision.

-DACA allows children of illegal immigrants to remain here if they were under 16 when their parents brought them to the US, provided they arrived by 2007.
+DACA allows children of immigrants who came into the country illegally to remain here if they were under 16 when they arrived, provided it was by 2007.
 The Obama-era initiative has allowed 700,000 young people, commonly referred to as "Dreamers," to avoid deportation.
 The nickname comes from the DREAM Act, which would have offered many of the same protections as DACA but was never approved by Congress.

 DACA recipient on Trump: I don't trust himJan.
 21, 201904:26

-The Trump administration moved to end the program in late 2017, but federal courts in San Francisco, New York, and Washington, D.C., blocked that attempt.
-Following a brief hiatus, the government began accepting renewal applications from DACA participants, which must be filed every two years.
+The Trump administration moved to end the program in late 2017, but federal courts in San Francisco, New York, and Washington blocked that attempt.
+After a brief hiatus, the government began accepting renewal applications from DACA participants, which must be filed every two years.

-The Ninth Circuit Court of Appeals in San Francisco ruled that, far from being illegal, deferred action has been a feature of the immigration system for decades.
-"In a world where the government can remove only a small percentage of the undocumented non-citizens present in this country in any year, deferred action programs like DACA enable DHS to devote much-needed resources to enforcement priorities such as threats to national security, rather than blameless and economically productive young people with clean criminal records."
+The 9th Circuit Court of Appeals in San Francisco ruled that, far from being illegal, deferred action has been a feature of the immigration system for decades.
+"In a world where the government can remove only a small percentage of the undocumented noncitizens present in this country in any year, deferred action programs like DACA enable DHS to devote much-needed resources to enforcement priorities such as threats to national security, rather than blameless and economically productive young people with clean criminal records," the ruling said.

 He said that by agreeing to hear the appeals, the court could "provide much-needed clarity to the government and DACA recipients alike."
 Francisco also said that as long as the question is pending in the courts, Congress has less incentive to come up with a permanent solution.